ecmwf-ifs/ecrad/README.md

 The ecRad radiation scheme itself is described here:

  - Hogan, R. J., and A. Bozzo, 2018: A flexible and efficient radiation scheme for the ECMWF model.
 J. Adv.
-Modeling Earth Syst., 10 doi:10.1029/2018MS001364.
+Modeling Earth Syst., 10, 1990-2008, doi:10.1029/2018MS001364.

-and here:

  - Hogan, R. J., and A. Bozzo, 2016: ECRAD: A new radiation scheme for the IFS.
 ECMWF Technical Memorandum number 787, 35pp: